OpenNebula/addon-lxdone/Setup.md

 LXD_IPV6_NETWORK="" \n
 LXD_IPV6_NAT="false" \n
 LXD_IPV6_PROXY="false" " > /etc/default/lxd-bridge
-# service lxd-bridge restart
+service lxd-bridge restart
 ```

 <a name="24-oneadmin"></a>
 ## 2.4 oneadmin

-Allow oneadmin to execute commands as root and add it to lxd group
+Allow oneadmin to execute commands as root and add it to lxd group.
+Run as root.

 ```
-sudo echo "oneadmin ALL= NOPASSWD: ALL" >> /etc/sudoers sudo adduser oneadmin lxd
+echo "oneadmin ALL= NOPASSWD: ALL" >> /etc/sudoers adduser oneadmin lxd
 ```

 <a name="25-loop-devices"></a>